-Of course, such slogans are not raised by the more moderate right wing of the movement, composed of liberals, social democrats, Stalinists from the tradition of the pro-USSR Communist Party, and moderate pacifists.
-This liberal sector aims to win over the Democratic Party and the union officialdom and therefore would not say anything that might
+Of course, such slogans are not raised by the more moderate right wing of the movement, composed of liberals, social democrats, Stalinists from the tradition of the pro-USSR Communist Party, and and organizations could compete for influence.
+In fact, this could have been demonstrated in one region of Spain (Catalonia) where the anarchist union had the support of the big majority of the local workers.

 This approach was advocated by Trotsky at the time, and by his handful of Spanish followers.
-"If...we are not strong enough now to seize power, we must militarily fight against [the fascist] Franco...while at the same time we politically prepare for the insurrection against [the leader of the Popular Front] Negrin."
+"If . . . we are not strong enough now to seize power, we must militarily fight against [the fascist] Franco . . . while at the same time we politically prepare for the insurrection against [the leader of the Popular Front] Negrin."
 (Trotsky, p.
 296) This political preparation is done by exposing the weaknesses and betrayals of the liberal capitalist government.

 Essentially the same approach was also raised by a revolutionary minority of anarchists, the Friends of Durruti Group.
 Fed up with the class compromises of the anarchist union leadership, they called for completing the revolution by overthrowing the republican capitalist state and replacing it with a national defense committee elected through the mass unions.
 In their 1938 Toward a Fresh Revolution, they denounced the political support of the Popular Front: "We are opposed to collaboration with bourgeois groups.
 We do not believe that the class approach can be abandoned.
-Revolutionary workers must not shoulder official posts, nor establish themselves in the ministries . . .
+Revolutionary workers must not shoulder official posts, nor establish themselves in the ministries...
 That would be tantamount to strengthening our enemies and tightening the noose of capitalism." (p.
 38) But they accepted practical, material, cooperation: "For as long as the war lasts, collaboration is permissible - on the battlefield, in the trenches, on the parapets, and in productive labor in the rearguard." (same) To repeat Trotsky's terms, "Support them technically but not politically."